MartinRL/codewars/README.md

 # codewars
-Was a chief software architects's way of not forgetting how to code.
-Now a director of engineering's bad conscious...
+A director of engineering's playground for keeping the coding chops and have fun.

 Read more about the coding katas at [codewars](https://www.codewars.com).